nicotsou/nicotsou.com/content/blog/tltr-typescript-modules/index.md

 export default function playlist() {}
 ```

-Note, that we used the keyword `default`, to indicate that this is a _default_ export.
+Note that we used the keyword `default`, to indicate that this is a _default_ export.

 We use the same keyword for import: